rosnovsky/sanity-plugin-autocomplete-tags/README.md

 This plugin is easy to use and set up.
 All you need is to have Sanity installed, and its folder open in your terminal.

-## Current Limitations

-At this time, this plugin only works with `photos` document type.
-I'm working on fixing this right now.

 ### Installation

 ```bash